 EnviroLab is a five-college initiative at the Claremont Colleges, and is anchored at Claremont McKenna College.

-EnviroLab Asia came out of a grant from The Henry Luce Foundation’s Luce Initiative on Asian Studies and the Environment (LIASE).
-In its inaugural year (2015-2016), it also received vital support from the CMC History Department, the Mirian Miner Cook Athenaeum, Roberts Environmental Center, CMC Modern Languages and Literatures Department, Keck Science Department, Asian Studies, and Pomona Asian Languages and Literatures Department to host its events and programs.
+EnviroLab would also like to acknowledge the the Henry Luce Foundation as well as the continued support from the Presidents and Academic Deans at the Claremont Colleges.
+During its inaugural year, EnviroLab also received critical support from the CMC History Department, the Marian Miner Cook Athenaeum, Roberts Environmental Center, CMC Modern Languages and Literatures Department, Keck Science Department, Asian Studies, and Pomona Asian Languages and Literatures Department.

 Aileen Villa Food and Rural Issues Lab SCR, Class of 2022, politics and anthropology (dual) she, her, hers Aileen Villa is a second-year student from Nogales, Arizona.
 She has been involved in bridging health disparities in her community by addressing food issues and...